-If your toddler comes out a hundred times at night then you want to have everything they typically ask for already available in their room.
-This may include their drink, blankets, loveys, etc. By having everything already in place before you do lights out, you are helping to eliminate those struggles of going back and forth into the room.
+If your toddler comes out a hundred times at night, then you want to have everything they typically ask for already available in their room.
+This may include their drink, blankets, loveys, etc. Having everything already in place before you do lights out, you are helping to eliminate those struggles of going back and forth into the room.

 5. Put baby to “bed” before going into your toddler’s room.

 This can be magic!
 Remember, your toddler feels replaced!
 Making it seem like your toddler is not missing out on anything can be a great way to make bedtime more enjoyable.
 If your toddler thinks the baby is going to bed at the same time, then it can be easier for them to go to bed as well.
 They don’t feel like they are missing out on any fun or that the new baby is getting special treatment!
 During your routine, tell your toddler to help you put baby to sleep.
 Then go into your baby’s sleep space together and put them down, say goodnight, and then leave the room to continue with your toddler’s routine.
 Once your toddler is in their room to complete the routine, then you or your partner can go and grab baby.

 6. Have extra cuddle time once in the room.

 Adding an extra book and/or song helps you connect with your toddler again during these busy days.
 Unfortunately, when we bring home a new baby, the opposite can happen.
 Instead of adding more cuddle time, we start rushing through the toddler routine because the baby needs us.
 If you can, extend the time with your toddler during the routine to help them feel safe and secure.
 No parent ever regretted too many cuddles!

 7. Reflect on the best parts of the day.